Holiday Cottage Overlooking the Roseland Peninsula

 The cottage was built around 1835 and tastefully renovated in 2019, offering traditional features alongside modern-living luxuries. (see Cottage Pictures)

 To the front, there is a small decked area which is ideal for alfresco breakfasts.
-This leads into the lounge, which offers a log burner, BT TV (with sports), books and games.
+This leads into the lounge, which offers a log burner, TV, books and games.
 To the rear of the cottage, there is a new kitchen/dining area, which is well equipped for home cooking.

 Upstairs, there are two bedrooms, which share a traditional ‘Jack’n’Jill’ bathroom.
 There is a spacious and light double bedroom with windows that allow you to watch the river as you lie in bed.
 The second bedroom is a cosy single, which also serves as access to the rear garden.